These are our top five tips for pop-ups:

 Another great way to incorporate feedback is to offer an incentive for those who participate.
 Whether it’s a discount on future modern décor merchandise or a drawing for a basket of items local to Boston, rewarding people for their time is more than just recommended, it’s essential.

 One more extra tip?
-Use your favorite search engine to research what other brands have done well and what hasn’t worked for them.
 Take notes on the different brands that market a pop-up shop in Boston, what they sell, how their pop-up has evolved if they’ve completed multiple shops, and if you’re comfortable, reach out and offer to buy them a beverage for any recommendations they may have.
 You could also ask about creating a partnership between your modern décor items and whatever their brand has to offer!

 Whether you’re looking to take your pop-up shop to the next level, or you’ve never dabbled in pop-up shops before, there are plenty of inventive ways to bring new and creative ideas to the Boston area!
 Shopping for modern décor gifts or deciding between modern and contemporary design for your home and want a visual?